 Dear Parents and Community Members:

-Parents were given the opportunity to choose the mode of learning for their child during this pandemic.
+Parents were initially given the opportunity to choose the mode of learning for their child during this pandemic.
 Parents that chose to have their children learn remotely, committed to doing so for the first semester of the 2020-2021 school year.
-This choice was made through a survey and the list of fully remote learners was finalized on August 17th.
-Students who move into the district will be given the choice of in-person or remote learning as long as there is enough space in a classroom to adhere to our social distancing requirements.
+Students who moved into the district were given the choice of in-person or remote learning as long as there is enough space in a classroom to adhere to our social distancing requirements.
 Parents were also given the choice to have their children ride the school bus.
-Parents who have opted to bring their children to school have made that commitment for the first 10 weeks of school.
-Students will be allowed one pick up and one drop off point for bus transportation to ensure that the district is able to properly socially distance students.
+Parents who opted to bring their children to school made that commitment for the first 10 weeks of school.
+Students were allowed one pick up and one drop off point for bus transportation to ensure that the district is able to properly socially distance students.
 Parents were again given the choice to use district transportation at 20 weeks.
 Parents could request a change in learning mode or transportation mode by submitting a written appeal.

-Our plans continues to focus on student and staff safety, student engagement and the social emotional health of our school community.
-Safety measures will focus on hand hygiene, social distancing, respiratory hygiene (including the wearing of masks) and cleaning.
-Student engagement will include methods of instruction/common learning platforms to promote student learning, providing in-person learning when possible (focusing on our most vulnerable population - young learners, students with special needs and our ENL populations) and recording daily attendance.
-Social-emotional health will include weekly check ins with students/families and increased training for staff and students.
+Our plan continues to focus on student and staff safety, student engagement and the social emotional health of our school community.
+Safety measures focus on hand hygiene, social distancing, respiratory hygiene (including the wearing of masks) and cleaning.
+Student engagement includes methods of instruction/common learning platforms to promote student learning.
+Social-emotional health includes frequent check-ins with students/families and training for staff and students.

-Our reopening plans incorporate recommendations and guidance from the Centers for Disease Control and Prevention (CDC), the New York State Department of Health (NYSDOH) and the New York State Education Department (NYSED).
+Our reopening plan incorporates recommendations and guidance from the Centers for Disease Control and Prevention (CDC), the New York State Department of Health (NYSDOH) and the New York State Education Department (NYSED).
 It includes all district assurances to NYSED as well as the elements outlined in the New York State Department of Education and Department of Health guidance documents.

-We are excited to have our students back in school five days a week with the hope of getting back to “normal”.
+We are excited to have our students back in school five days a week with the hope of getting back to “normal” soon.
 Until that happens, we are ready to educate your children and continue to be Marathon Strong.